Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 You may also develop abdominal bloating and aching muscles.
 When a nerve is involved, it’s common to have symptoms such as pain, tingling, or numbness along the nerve.

-The team at the University Pain Medicine Center can help you get relief from pelvic pain no matter what condition causes the problem.
+The team at the University Pain and Spine Center can help you get relief from pelvic pain no matter what condition causes the problem.
 They offer numerous treatments that effectively relieve inflammation, promote healing, and go directly to the source of your pain: the nerves transmitting pain signals to your brain.

 Treatments such as spinal cord stimulation and nerve blocks stop the nerve signals from reaching your brain.
 The underlying condition is still there, but your pain significantly diminishes.